Matthew 18:1

 Then Peter came and said to Him, “Lord, how often shall my brother sin against me and I forgive him?
 Up to seven times?”

-It is the nature of the flesh to be self-righteous, to judge ourselves as good and decent, especially in comparison with others.
-Peter was no better or worse than any of us.
-He just had the misfortune of getting his self-righteous boasts recorded in the Bible.
-“Even if all others reject you, Lord, I never will” (Matt.
-26:33).
-God bless Peter for his brash mouth because he got Jesus talking, and what Jesus said next is good news for self-righteous promise-breakers like Peter, the Israelites, and the rest of us.
+It is the nature of the flesh to be self-righteous and to judge ourselves as good and decent.
+In this regard, Peter was no different from the rest of us; he just had the misfortune of getting his self-righteous boasts recorded in the Bible. (“Even if all others reject you, Lord, I never will” (Matt.
+26:33).)
+God bless Peter for his brash mouth because he got Jesus talking, and what Jesus said next is good news for self-righteous promise-breakers like Peter and the rest of us.

 Matthew 18:22